Gingertorin/hemsida_bth_halsa/notes/github/README.md

 ### 7. Push Changes to Your Branch

-Push the committed changes to your remove branch (eg 'elias'):
+Push the committed changes to your remote branch (eg 'elias'):

 ```bash
 git push origin <branch_name (eg elias)>